ai-idt/reasoning_bias/README.md

 # Exposing the Fragility of LLM Reasoning Through Bias-Inducing Prompts – Evidence from BiasMedQA

-**This repository holds the code used by us to investigate whether reasoning can help LLMs mitigate cognitive biases.**
+**This repository holds the code used by us to investigate whether reasoning can help LLMs to be more robust.**

 ![Study Overview](overview.png)